eemmuh/temperature-converter/README.md

 # temperature-converter

-Simple program that allows convert a inputted temperature in fahrenheit to celsius and vice versa.
+A simple program converts an inputted temperature in Fahrenheit to Celsius and vice versa.

+The program executes within the console.
-The program is case sensitive when inputting the unit of temperature.
+It is case-sensitive when inputting the unit of temperature.